searene/Anki-Addons/README.md

 Put the respective `.py` file in your Anki addon folder and restart it.
 Some of these addons are uploaded to [ankiweb](http://ankiweb.net/shared/addons/), you can install them from there directly.

-# Known Issues

-PurgeAttributes is ridiculously slow on Windows.
-Haven't found a solution yet.

 # License

 MIT